Lolaji/web3gate-doc/docs/4_payment.md

 # Payment Process

-In this section, you will learn how you can create a payment for your products/services in Web3Gate
+In this section, you will learn how you can create a payment for your products/services in Web3Gate.
+Web3gate has an API documentation in the app, you can access it by clicking the `Docs` navigation link in the home page.

 ## Add Wallet